pixto/polymer-meteor-elements/README.md

 ### ES2015

-With the **VULCANIZE=true** environment variable polymer element are vulcanized (all files in one), then html and javascript are splitted to be CSP compliant with cripser and finally javascript is transform to ES5.
+With the **VULCANIZE=true** environment variable polymer elements are vulcanized (all files in one), then html and javascript are splitted to be CSP compliant with cripser and finally javascript is transform to ES5.

-Without VULCANIZE (development mode) files are not transformed so you should use an ES2015 browser compatible.
+Without VULCANIZE files are not transformed so you should use an ES2015 browser compatible.

 ### Elements Documentation